 They’re not like a ‘barefoot’ shoe either (I know, an oxymoron if ever there was one, but they do exist) – somewhere in between.
 I can only use them because I have developed an improved running style that so far has allowed me to remain injury free.

 What is so rewarding about this is the fact that it is the result of both self-coaching and being coached by various experts.
 I reviewed what was causing my results and as a consequence, I planned a different course of action.

 I implemented a process of change, by modifying the cause of the effect, which has transformed my results.

 I can guarantee you that I will use this learning in other areas of life and business.

 What results are you frustrated with?
 What results do you want to create in this area?
 How can you review the cause of your current results objectively?
 And then how can you plan effectively to achieve the new results?

 If you can’t find the right way of doing it yourself, then find the right person to help you.

-If you feel that your leadership style, your ability to engage your millennial talent or the overall performance of your team could be improved, then I’d like to invite you to download my Special Report.
+If you feel that your leadership style, your ability to engage your millennial talent or the overall performance of your team could be improved, then I’d like to invite you to signup for my regular emails and download my Special Report.

 As well as receiving the Special Report itself, you’ll also receive a sequence of emails containing a host of tips and strategies to implement in your own time.